 6.36.1 Applicability to language

-Spark permits the declaration of exceptions, and the execution of the raise statement.
-Spark does not permit exception handlers, which means that all Spark programs must be verified to be free of all predefined and user defined exceptions.
+SPARK permits the declaration of exceptions, and the execution of the raise statement.
+SPARK does not permit exception handlers, which means that all SPARK programs must be verified to be free of all predefined and user defined exceptions.

+The ‘Valid attribute can be used to verify the result of Unchecked_Conversion and to handle error conditions, since the verification tools will assume that the result is always valid.

 6.36.2 Guidance to language users